michaelthatsit/mod/README.md

 # Ploopy Adept mod for 8mm ball BTUs

 ## Printing
 I highly recommend using STL file and not the STEP one.
-Slic3r-based slicers don't work perfectly with Onshape STEP's. \
-Consider layer height of 0.15 mm or 0.2 mm.
+Slic3r-based slicers don't work perfectly with Onshape STEP's.
+Also, consider layer height of 0.15 mm or 0.2 mm.

 ## BTUs needed
 ![image](https://github.com/user-attachments/assets/a1a8a0e0-8605-44d5-94d4-03515e37f13b)